lumeland/blog/posts/lume-3.2.0.md

 ## New plugin `extract_order`

 Sometimes you have a list of pages that you want to show in a specific order.
-A common way to do that is defining a `order` variable in the front matter:
+A common way to do that is to define an `order` variable in the front matter:

 ```md
 ---